 An advocate for displaced mobile home park residents and displaced renters was hired by the nonprofit LEAF in November 2014, funded by private foundation grants.
 (See www.leaflyons.org)

-A report from the Manufactured Housing Analyst hired by the nonprofit LEAF will be released.
+A report from the Manufactured Housing Analyst hired by the nonprofit LEAF will be released, expected to be in late March/early April 2015.

 Displaced mobile home park residents and displaced renters can continue to work with with displaced resident advocate Janaki Jane for both short term, temporary, and longer-term housing issues (To reach Janaki Jane, Displaced Resident Advocate contact 720-600-3483, firstname.lastname@example.org.
 See www.leaflyons.org)